-Whale Watching in Iceland
+Whale watching in Iceland

 Iceland is the perfect location for whale watching.
-The cold waters off the coast play host to a diverse marine life.
-During the summer months in particular, the shores become a veritable feeding ground for multiple species of large marine mammals, giving visitors a chance to observe these magnificent creatures in their natural habitat.
+The cold waters off the coast play host to diverse marine life.
+During the summer months, in particular, the shores become a veritable feeding ground for multiple species of large marine mammals, giving visitors a chance to observe these magnificent creatures in their natural habitat.

 Whale-watching excursions are available widely around the country.
 Daily tours depart from the Old Harbour in Reykjavík, as well as from several towns in the west and north of Iceland.
 Húsavík in North Iceland has in some ways pioneered in whale watching, domestically and even internationally, but all whale watching tour operators follow strict codes of conduct in terms of respecting the animals.